rust-lang/rfcs/text/0000-convert-id.md

 If you instead use a closure as in `|x| x` when you need an identity conversion, it is less clear that this was intentional.
-With `id`, this intent becomes clearer.
+With `identity`, this intent becomes clearer.

 ## The `drop` function as a precedent